Kim Kardashian Calls Friends ''Retarded'' for Not Knowing Her Costume

 "Nobody knows who I am," Kim told her fellow guest and former assistant Stephanie Shepherd.
 "Yeah!
 Retarded."

 Needless to say, followers immediately picked up on her use of the word.
-Kim has yet to address her offensive comment on social media.
+Kim has since apologized for her comment.

+"I want to apologize for what I said in a recent video post that is inappropriate and insensitive to the special needs community," she said in a comment to E!
+News.
+"I try to learn from my mistakes, and this is one of those times.
+Please know that my intention is always pure, and in this case, it was a mistake.
+I'm sorry."

 In July, sister Khloe Kardashian also came under fire after she used the word during an Instagram Livestream.
 The new mom apologized for her wrongdoing after a follower called her out on Twitter.